blackvitriol/flutter_flask/README.md

  Date Modified:  29-04-2021 11:49 PM
 ```
 ## Introduction
+This is the source code for a development workspace of a VSCode project.
-A simple FSA to allow users to run images through a neural network.
+A simple full-stack application is developed to allow users to run images through a neural network.
+The frontend in made on Flutter in Dart and the backend is Flask on Python.
 <br>
 <img src=".vscode/dev_ws_overview.gif" width="500" height="330"/>
 <br>